Distance and online education

 Alice is getting Youth Allowance and doing a bachelor course through OUA.
 Alice enrolled in 2 single open learning units.
 They had a combined credit weighting of 0.250 EFTSL, in a single study period.
 Alice decides half way through the study period to stop studying 1 of the units.
 Her study load reduces to 0.125 EFTSL.
 Alice has no special circumstances stopping her from completing the unit.
 Alice needs to tell us about this change or she may need to pay back her Youth Allowance.

 Ben is getting Youth Allowance and doing a bachelor course through OUA.
 The course only has 2 normal semesters for Ben to enrol in.
 This is different to some other courses which have 4 study periods.
-To keep getting Youth Allowance Ben needs to:
+To keep getting Youth Allowance Ben needs to either: